 Guided by respected mentors in both fields, between 2015 and 2018 I established a successful co-curricular creative arts program at Wenona School and was instrumental in the growth of the bush school program at Centennial Parklands.

 Early in 2018 I held a six week residency at Nicholson Street Public School during which I sought to integrate my educational approach in a project to build an orchestra using salvaged materials and record an album of original music with 175 primary school students and two Australian contemporary musicians.

 In July 2018 I traveled to Arnhem Land in Australia’s Northern Territory where I lived and worked for six months in the remote community of Gapuwiyak.
 I continued to develop and refine my approach in two successful projects and I also co-coordinated a series of bush trips with local educators.

 In January 2019 I facilitated a project with ten students from the School of Fine Arts at BUAP University in Puebla, Mexico, as part of the Arquetopia Foundation’s International Art Educators Residency program.

-I returned to the Northern Territory in February to take up a position as a counsellor and continue my work in Alice Springs.
+I returned to the Northern Territory in February to continue my work in Alice Springs.